jeffreyrajanofficial/Android-Mvvm/README.md

 # Android Mvvm (Kotlin)

-This is a simple example MVVM clean architecture which includes
+This is a simple example of MVVM clean architecture which includes

 - Mvvm
 - Dagger 2